 Figure 94 shows the procedure of the algorithm.
 The processes are as follows.

-P#1 P#1 is the procedure operated at the CDIS where the CDIS obtains the receiver information of the GCO through the GCO registration procedure as specified in 5.2.3.1 WSO registration procedure.
+P#1 P#1 is the procedure operated at the CDIS where the CDIS obtains the receiver information of the GCO through the GCO registration procedure as specified in 6.3.4.5 GCO Registration Procedure.

-P#2 In this process, the CM obtains the actual operation status of the GCOs based energy detection such as their energy detection successful rate and their sell activation rate.
+P#2 In this process, the CM obtains the actual operation status of the GCOs based energy detection such as their energy detection successful rate and their cell activation rate.

-P#3 In the process, the CM compare the actual operation status obtained in P#2 against the desired energy detection successful rate and cell activation rate as obtain through the Providing registration information procedure as specified in 5.2.2.1.
+P#3 In the process, the CM compare the actual operation status obtained in P#2 against the desired energy detection successful rate and sell activation rate as obtain through the Providing registration information procedure as specified in 5.2.2.1.

 P#4 In this procedure, CM can use the Reconfiguration procedure as specified in 5.2.10 to adjust the energy detection threshold of the GCO.